trento-project/wanda/guides/gatherers.md

 **Argument required**: no.

 This gatherer allows access to the SAP services file content stored in `/usr/sap/sapservices`.
-Each entry in the file is returned as a map, containing the SID, the raw line content of the entry and the kind of system used for startup, `systemctl` or `sapstartsrv`.
+Each entry in the file is returned as a map, containing the SID, the instance number, the raw line content of the entry and the kind of system used for startup, `systemctl` or `sapstartsrv`.

 Example specification: